Chicken of the Woods – (Laetiporus spp.) – EXPERIMENTAL

 Chicken of the Woods “Phil” (White Pored)Laetiporus gilbertsonii var. pallidus Isolated from a White Oak stump on our friend Phil’s property in Georgia, this one will adapt to many oak species.
-Inoculate fresh cut stumps or rounds or you can stack oak rounds “iced” with sawdust spawn in between for best fruiting.Preferring White Oak, this species is a tender, silky tissued, juicy form of Chicken of the Woods that is salmon-orange with alpine white pores underneath that typically fruits in the fall.
+Inoculate fresh cut stumps or rounds or you can stack oak rounds “iced” with sawdust spawn in between for best fruiting.Preferring white oak, this species is a tender, silky tissued, juicy form of Chicken of the Woods that is salmon-orange with white white pores underneath that typically fruits in the fall.

 Chicken of the Woods “Cherry”(Yellow-Pored)Laetiporus sulphureus What grows on Cherry wood?
 This new strain was found by folks like you and cloned to make spawn that everyone could use to inoculate Cherry trees and related species.
 This unique find is bright orange with yellow tubes underneath, and was found COVERING a standing dead cherry tree in Pennsylvania.